The exact region and an inequality between Chatterjee's and Spearman's rank correlations: Basic dependence concepts

-Vice versa, for every copula \(C\) and for any univariate distribution functions \(F_1\) and \(F_2\,,\) the function \(F\) in \eqref{eqSklar} defines a bivariate distribution function.
-Hence, the copula \(C\) models the dependence structure of \(F\,.\) Since Chatterjee's \(\xi\) and Spearman's \(\rho\) are invariant under strictly increasing transformations, they depend only on the underlying copula.
-We refer to \cite{Durante-2016,Nelsen-2006} for an overview of the concept of copulas.
+Vice versa, for every copula \(C\) and for all univariate distribution functions \(F_1\) and \(F_2,\) the function \(F\) in \eqref{eqSklar} defines a bivariate distribution function.
+Hence, the copula \(C\) models the dependence structure of \(F.\) Since Chatterjee's xi and Spearman's rho are invariant under strictly increasing transformations, they depend only on the underlying copula.
+We refer to \cite{Durante-2016} and \cite{Nelsen-2006} for an overview of the concept of copulas.